 It also goes without saying that this day is a grand feast day for pooches around the country.
 Treats are given all around.

 This particular day of animal worship resonates with us as we are HUGE dog lovers!
-We have a 3.5 year old Bull Arab (Shiva) who we met at our local pound around 2 years ago.
+We have a gorgeous Bull Arab (Shiva) who we met at our local pound a few years ago.
 She has inspired us to want to become foster parents for other rescue dogs, especially larger breeds as they tend to stay at the pound far longer than the smaller dogs and have a hard time getting foster placements.

 You literally bring in your street dog (if you can get them in the taxi), and take them to Boudha Stupa where the Street Dog crew are all set up and ready to go.
 They wash and dry them, worm and de-flea them, clip their nails, treat the terrible mange that most free spirited pups in Nepal have, and keep an eye on other more serious ailments.